dojo/docs/dojox/data/JsonRestStore.rst

 See also
 ========

+* More information about techniques for lazy loading and optimal loading can be found here: http://www.sitepen.com/blog/2008/11/21/effective-use-of-jsonreststore-referencing-lazy-loading-and-more/

-* JsonRestStore is described in more detail here: http://www.sitepen.com/blog/2008/06/13/restful-json-dojo-data/
+* Other aspects of JsonRestStore are described in more detail here: http://www.sitepen.com/blog/2008/06/13/restful-json-dojo-data/

 * You can read more about using JSON Referencing here: http://www.sitepen.com/blog/2008/06/17/json-referencing-in-dojo/